JBNU-JEduTools/Watcher/client-side/CLIENT.md

 2. /etc/systemd/sytem/
 couch.service

-And should register and enalbe the couch daemon
+And should register and enable the couch daemon

 `# systemctl daemon-reload`
 `# systemctl enable code-server`